57uff3r/nodejs-vksdk/README.md

 });
 ```

-You also can get tokeb with callback or custom event
+You also can get token with callback or custom event

 # HTTP errors
 SDK emits 'http-error' event in case of http errors.